naughtynautilus000/development/README.md

    triggering the variable update. `sortParameter` is passed as a prop to _PlayerList_.
 Then, inside _PlayerList_, we sort the list of players by the `sortParameter`.

+   `sortParameter` is also passed as a prop to each _RadioButton_.
+In each _RadioButton_, `sortParameter` is used to check if the _RadioButton_ should be selected.
+That is, the `sortParameter` variable controls the state of each _RadioButton_.

-3. `_favorites_` (contained in _PlayerList_): This variable is a list that contains all of the user's favorited players.
+3. `_favorites_` (contained in _App_): This variable is a list that contains all of the user's favorited players.
 To favorite a player, the user clicks the "add player to favorites" button found on each _PlayerCard_.
 To unfavorite a player, the user clicks the "remove player from favorites" button found the _PlayerCards_ that have already been favorited.
-Achieve this behavior, we pass a handler function as a prop to each _PlayerCard_ which calls `setFavorites` to either add or remove the corresponding player from the favorites list.
+To achieve this behavior, we pass a handler function as a prop to each _PlayerCard_ which calls `setFavorites` to either add or remove the corresponding player from the favorites list.
 The `favorites` variable itself is used in the filtering function to only show the user's favorited players when the favorites checkbox is checked.

+### Resetting the Application State

+There is a reset button contained in the menu that resets the application to its original state (the sort parameter is "popularity", no filters are selected, and there are no favorites.)
+We pass a `handleReset` function as the onClick prop to the button, which sets the three state variables mentioned above to the appropriate values.
+Because the state of each _Checkbox_ and _RadioButton_ is controlled by the passed down state variable, resetting the state variables also resets the visual state of the application.

 ## Other Notes

 ### JSON Data